karlbenedict/GEOG485-585/GEOG485-585_syllabus.md

 ~	Linux (*speak to Dr. Benedict*)

-Geographic Information System (GIS)
+Geographic Information System (GIS) (one or both)

 ~	Quantum GIS (platform specific [download](http://qgis.org/en/site))

-~	ArcGIS 10 (*optional* - request free student version installation code from Dr. Benedict - *Windows Only*)
+~	ArcGIS

-You will need the following classes of software, check with Dr. Benedict if you would like to use an alternative to the ones suggested below.
+You will need the following types of software, check with Dr. Benedict if you would like to use an alternative to the ones suggested below.

 Text Editor